yshirai999/Systematic-Equity-Strategies/readme.md

 Time-Varying Correlation Estimation: Applied the Archakov–Hansen exponential mapping to ensure each day’s correlation matrix is symmetric and positive semidefinite.

-Validation: Verified that the estimated matrices were valid across all 4,330 days in the dataset.
+Validation: Verified that the estimated matrices were positive semidefinite across all 4,330 days in the dataset.

 Performance: Full estimation completed in ~25 seconds for 11 ETFs over 4,330 days.